How Your Smart Meter Can Save You Money

 What is a smart meter?

-Just like traditional energy meters, a smart meter is a gadget that measures your property’s energy use.
-But smart meters are, well, smarter!
+Just like traditional energy meters, a smart meter is a device that measures your property’s energy use.
+However smart meters provide real time (every 30 mins) feedback that can help you better understand your usage, solar feed ins and are generally, well smarter!

-They make a reading every 30 minutes,2Victoria State Government – Smart meters then automatically send the reading to your Electricity Provider.
-Depending on your set-up, you can then see up-to-date information about your energy use through an app, web portal or even an in-home display system.3As above
+They make a reading every 30 minutes, then automatically send the reading to your Electricity Provider.
+Depending on your set-up, you can then see up-to-date information about your energy use through an app, web portal or even an in-home display system.

 How can a smart meter save me money?